This information was updated 2/13/2020.

 For more details, visit Verified Voting.

 In 2019, South Carolina transitioned its voting equipment from direct recording electronic devices to the use of ballot marking devices (BMDs).
-The BMDs will be used statewide for the first time for the Democratic Presidential Preference Primary on February 29, 2020.
 There are currently no statutes or rules that specify the counting method for recounts of BMD ballots; however, according the South Carolina State Election Commission, "a recount would be conducted by re-scanning and re-tabulating all ballots cast for the office being recounted."

 Close vote margin